MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/login-basics-best-practices.md

 ### Why we demonstrate this first

-Bluntly, because it's the easiest.
-A custom ID can be anything, and it makes it easier to **call your first API**.
+Bluntly - because it's the easiest.
+A custom ID can be anything, and it makes it easier to call your first API.
 Once you get serious about developing and releasing your title, it is very likely you will switch to another login mechanism.

 ### Best practice